Abraxos/hermes/DEVELOPMENT.md

 Assuming you have cloned the hermes git repo.
 Run the following code starting from the hermes directory (i.e. the top-level directory in git).

-### Step 1: Setup VirtualEnv using VirtualEnvWrapper
+### Step 1: Setup VirtualEnv using VirtualEnvWrapper (and a couple of compilation tools)

 Install virtualenv and virtualenvwrapper like so:

 ```
 # apt-get install python-virtualenv virtualenvwrapper
+# apt-get install autoconf g++ python-dev python3-dev
 ```

 Create a new virtualenv in the `hermes/hermes-api/hermeslib/` directory